Diocese of Metuchen: 1800 to 1900

-1981 to 1997
+1900 to 2000

 On November 18, 1981, Pope John Paul II erected the Diocese of Metuchen, taking Middlesex, Somerset, Hunterdon and Warren Counties from the Diocese of Trenton.
-The pope named Auxiliary Bishop Theodore McCarrick of New York as the first bishop of the new diocese.
+The pope named Auxiliary Bishop Theodore McCarrick of New York as the first bishop of the diocese.

 During his tenure, McCarrick erected new parishes in Perth Amboy, Califon, Skillman, Old Bridge, and Three Bridges.
-He also oversaw the development of the Diocesan Council of Catholic Women, and the Bishop's Annual Appeal McCarrick also established ministries for African-Americans, Hispanics, anti-abortion rights activities, and the disabled.
-He became archbishop of Newark in 1986.
+He also oversaw the development of the Diocesan Council of Catholic Women, and the Bishop's Annual Appeal.
+He helped establish ministries for African-Americans, Hispanics, anti-abortion activities, and the disabled.
+McCarrick was appointed archbishop of Newark in 1986.

 Auxiliary Bishop Edward Hughes of Philadelphia replaced McCarrick as the second bishop of Metuchen.
-Hughes retired in 1997.
+Hughes retired as bishop of Metuchen in 1997.
+John Paul II in 1997 appointed Bishop Vincent Breen from the Diocese of Brooklyn as the next bishop of Metuchen.